uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ![app](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_app.png)

-## 5. Basic VR rig

-We now want to make our own scene.
-You don't need to follow along with this video, but you may find it useful to know who to make your own rig:

-<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=b3a6d9c3-e639-43fb-ac8d-b26600a323fb&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="unity vr - basic rig" ></iframe>

-## 6. Complete VR rig
+## 5. Complete VR rig

-We don't want to made a complex rig from scratch so will use the complete rig.
+If we had specific requirements we could create a custom VR rig from scratch.

+For this tutorial we will use the pre-made rig provided in the template.

 - Open **BasicScene** in the Scenes folder

 ![Locomotion System](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/basicscene.jpg)

-To avoid changing this template scene, we now want to save the scene with a different name.
+We may want this template scene again, so to avoid saving it over it we want to save the scene with a different name.

 - In the top menu, go to **File > Save as**
 - Save the scene in the Scenes folder and call it "PracticeScene"

-The Scene has a floor plane and a complete XR rig.
+The Scene already includes a floor plane and an XR Origin (XR Rig)

-- Press play to make sure the scene plays without any issues and you can move around in the simulator.
+- Press play to make sure the scene plays without any issues and you can move around in the simulator just as you did in the sample scene.

+We recomend you use this scene for your project.

 You may notice that this rig doesn't have the helper labels, if you need these you can swap the **Complete XR Origin Set Up** for the **Complete XR Origin Set Up Variant** found in **Assets > VRTemplateAssets > Prefabs > Setup**